BIOS3010/Module-1-Unix-Python/README.md

 - A short video introduction to using git bash (mainly for Windows users): https://www.youtube.com/watch?v=oQc-2gsjgDg&ab_channel=MarioKaack

 ## 1.2 Setup today's exercises
-Copy and paste the commands below into your terminal:
+Start your Bash shell (Terminal) and copy and paste the commands below into your terminal:
 ```bash
 cd
 mkdir BIOS3010